 DO NOT drive the vehicle with the fluid level below the 'MIN' mark.

-Brake fluid will damage painted surfaces; clean up any spillage immediately and rinse with plenty of water.
+Brake fluid will damage painted surfaces; soak up any spillage with an absorbent cloth immediately and wash the area with a mixture of car shampoo and water.